 Bone Marrow Transplant requires about 3-4 weeks’ stay in hospital and about 2 months stay in India for routine follow-ups.

-Usually, only 2-4% of bone marrow donors are known to face complications after donation.
+Only 2-4% of bone marrow donors are known to face complications after donation.
 However, very rare cases of long-term complications have been recorded.

 Bone marrow transplant is usually done under local or full anaesthesia and hence, the procedure will be completely painless for you.
 However, side effects after the transplant can affect the patient and hence precautionary measures should be taken.

-Usually, only 4-6% of the donor’s bone marrow is extracted for the procedure and the body regenerates the lost amount within 4-6 weeks.
+Only 4-6% of the donor’s bone marrow is extracted for the procedure and the body regenerates the lost amount within 4-6 weeks.
 The donor’s immune system is often unaffected which means your recovery rate as a donor will depend on your immune system.